kuangdai/AxiSEM3D/README.md

         ```

 ## 4 The MESHER
-In the above examples, we use the mesh file `AxiSEM_prem_ani_one_crust_50.e` (anisotropic PREM model with one crustal layer and a 50 s period), located at `SOLVER/template/input`.
+In the above examples, we use the mesh file `AxiSEM_prem_ani_one_crust_50.e` (anisotropic PREM model with one crustal layer at a 50 s period), located at `SOLVER/template/input`.

 To generate an AxiSEM3D mesh like this, you will need the `salvus_mesher_lite`, a python-based command-line tool to generate AxiSEM/AxiSEM3D meshes (credit to van Driel Martin, Lion Krischer and others from the Salvus group at ETH Zurich).

-* See installation and usage of `salvus_mesher_lite` [here](https://gitlab.com/Salvus/SalvusMesherLite)
+* See installation and usage of `salvus_mesher_lite` from [here](https://gitlab.com/Salvus/SalvusMesherLite).